Hungarian football clubs in European competitions

 During the historical European Cup era, three clubs succeeded in reaching the semi-final stage of the competition, each on one occasion.
 In the 1957-58 season Vasas Budapest; in the 1964-65 season Győr; and in the 1973-74 season Újpest.

-In the modern Champions League era, under the current format, Hungarian clubs have qualified for the group stage on three separate occasions: Ferencváros twice, in the 1995-96 then 2020-21 seasons, as well as Debrecen in the 2009–10 season.
+In the modern Champions League era, under the current format, Hungarian clubs have qualified for the group stage on three occasions: Ferencváros twice, in the 1995-96 then 2020-21 seasons, as well as Debrecen in the 2009–10 season.

 Ferencváros finished at the top of their group in the 2022–23 UEFA Europa League, resulting in their progress into the knockout phase, marking the first time since Vidi's defeat at the hands of Real Madrid in the 1985 UEFA Cup Final that a Hungarian club has reached the latter portion of a major European tournament.

 Since then, Ferencváros managed to reach the knockout phase of the 2023–24 UEFA Europa Conference League and 2024–25 UEFA Europa League.